4th PRINCIPLE: HO'OPONOPONO THE OVERTHROW

 The illegal Overthrow and questionable annexation, clouds the legitimacy of Hawai‘i Statehood and U.S. administration and control over Hawai‘i, its people, and lands.
 However, while the above controversy exist, evolves, and is ultimately resolved, we promote honoring and sustaining the laws of the land, to prevent anarchy and to maintain peace and aloha.

-The Overthrow has had a devastating traumatic affect on Native Hawaiians.
-The loss of nation, birth right, cultural and national identity, language, lands, resources, and the imprisonment of a beloved queen and leaders, was more than many they could bear.
+The Overthrow was a devastating traumatic event for Native Hawaiians.
+The loss of a nation, birth right, cultural and national identity, language, lands, resources, and the imprisonment of a beloved queen and leaders, was more than many could bear.

-Native Hawaiians have been negatively impacted and strained to the very limit mentally, emotionally, spiritually, and physically.
+Native Hawaiians were strained to the very limit mentally, emotionally, spiritually, and physically.
 What Native Hawaiians experienced was akin to being or seeing a loved one, kidnaped, assaulted, raped, and murdered.
-The trauma of the Overthrow resulted in shock, loss of faith, depression, feeling of being overwhelmed, inadequacy, inferiority, hopelessness, and despair.
-It is a trauma so deep and broad that it has continued within the Hawaiian community from generation to generations to this very day.
-A phenomenon known as historical and generational trauma.
+The trauma of the Overthrow resulted in shock, loss of trust and faith, depression, feeling of being overwhelmed, inadequacy, inferiority, hopelessness, and despair.
+It was a trauma so broad and deep that it has continued within the Hawaiian community from generation to generations to this very day.
+A phenomenon recognized as historical and generational trauma.

-Symptoms of historical and generational trauma, within the Hawaiian community, relative to other ethnic groups, include, but are not limited to:
+Symptoms of historical and generational trauma, within the Hawaiian community, relative to other ethnic groups, include, but are not limited to the following:

 Poorest health (heart disease, diabetes, etc.)

 Lowest home ownership

 Highest homeless rate